iotctl/esp-idf-build-action/README.md

-# Espressif IDF build action
+# Espressif IDF build action with RISC-V support

-This action builds esp idf firmware directly in github using Espressif idf SDK.
+This action builds esp idf firmware with risc-v support directly in github using Espressif idf SDK.

 ## Inputs